This post may contain affiliate links. You can read my full disclosure here.

 I have written about this before, but whenever I am overwhelmed by what I need to get done, I write it all down and tell myself to focus on just one thing at a time.

 Doing that makes it not seem so overwhelming and a lot more manageable.
 The same can be said whenever I am feeling tired and have absolutely no motivation to do anything.

 If you have to, put your to do list together in a way so that you can only see one thing at a time (such as one task to a page) so you’re not constantly telling yourself that you have so much to get done.
 Then prioritize the top 3 things you need to get done and just focus on those – one at a time.

 Break it all down – you will be happy that you did!

 Related Post: When You’re So Overwhelmed You Can’t Even Get Started

 I know for me, I felt like I was never going to feel better.
 I thought that I was never going to find the motivation to work on my blog again and that scared me.

-Eventually the way I was feeling subsided and I truly did (and still do at the moment!) feel better.
+Eventually the way I was feeling subsided and I truly did feel better.

 When you aren’t feeling the best, remember that it will pass.
 Just be a little patient, spend time in prayer asking God to help you through it, and you will make it!